pajuna/mystation/README.md

 Makes use of [Ansible](https://github.com/ansible/ansible/) and the  [Pajuna](https://github.com/pajuna/Ubuntu-LTS) Ansible roles.

+## What is Pajuna

+A collection of Ansible based repos for lowering the time it takes to be productive again when you are starting with a new Ubuntu LTS Workstation.
+This includes remastering the Ubuntu installer iso through to installing and managing development tools, dotfiles and more.

 ## The goals of this project

 * lower the time it takes to be productive again when you are starting with a new workstation